arcus/module_discovery/README.md

 docker build -t module_discovery_app .
 ```

-This may take some a minute the first time you run it.
+This may take a few minutes the first time you run it.
 Once it is completed, run:

 ```
-docker run -d -p 8050:8050 module_discovery_app
+docker compose up -d
 ```

 Open a web browser to http://0.0.0.0:8050 to see and interact with the app.